nmac-dev/corewar-mkii/README.md

-# ARM Emulator
+# Pico-Game
-A university project to emulater ARM Chip instructions
+A university project to create a game to teach assembly language